chiara-rizzi/first-steps-analysis/README.md

 The tagger used in this study is a boosted decision tree (BDT, for an introduction to what a BDT is see e.g. [here](https://indico.fnal.gov/event/15356/contributions/31377/attachments/19671/24560/DecisionTrees.pdf)).
-It takes as input three jet substructure variabes:
+It takes as input three jet substructure variables:
 * The number of tracks.
 This is stored into the variable `jet_QGTagger_NTracks`
 * The width of the jet.
 This is stored into the variable `jet_QGTagger_TracksWidth`
 * The two-point energy correlation.
 This is stored into the variable `jet_QGTagger_TracksC1`